 Blood tests.
 The problem with blood tests is that the body quickly removes toxic metals from the blood and moves them into the tissues.
 So blood tests must be done soon after an exposure, usually within days or weeks at the most, or they are practically useless.

-This test is poor, and does not detect most toxic metals.
-The reason is that none of the chelating drugs can remove deeply hidden toxic metals.
-Most chelating agents only circulate in the blood, so they miss most of one’s toxic metals that are stored in the tissues or incorporated into enzymes in the brain, heart, liver and elsewhere.
+This test does not detect most toxic metals.
+The reason is that the chelating drugs mainly circulate in the blood.
+So they tend to miss most toxic metals that are stored in the tissues or incorporated into enzymes in the brain, heart, liver, kidneys and elsewhere.

 Liver or other biopsies.
-This definitely is more accurate and is used, at times, to detect iron poisoning and copper poisoning, for example.
+This method is more accurate and is used, at times, to detect iron poisoning and copper poisoning, for example.
 However, liver biopsies are costly, invasive and somewhat dangerous.
 For this reason, liver biopsies are not used often.